ddeutils/deflow/README.md

 ### Version 2

-> [!NOTE]
-> This version is the same DAG and Task strategy like Airflow.

 After initialize your data framework project with **Version 2**, your data pipeline config files will store with this file structure: